Thermodynamics of charged accelerating AdS black holes and holographic heat engines: Conclusion

 \section{Conclusion}

-We have explicitly formulated the first law of thermodynamics for a charged accelerating AdS black hole within the framework where the ``time" of an asymptotic observer is chosen as the normalized time.
-Due to the presence of a polar electric field at the AdS boundary, an additional renormalization of the thermodynamic mass and the electric potential is carried out.
-Through some algebraic manipulations in a tactic variation in the position of the horizon, we obtain the exact expression of the renormalized thermodynamic mass in the first law, as well as other thermodynamic quantities, such as, the electric potential, the volume and the thermodynamic length.
-With the first law, the properties of the thermodynamic length and the possible phases of the charged accelerating black holes are also discussed.
+We have explored the thermodynamics of charged accelerating AdS black holes described by $C-$metric.
+In order to obtain the consistent thermodynamic depiction for the charged accelerating black holes that have an uncommon asymptotical behaviour, the normalization of the timelike Killing vector is fixed by holographic methods, i.e., and such a choice makes all the corresponding thermodynamic parameters be analogous to those of an observer comoving with the accelerating charged object.
+Through some algebraic manipulations, we find that the exact expression of the thermodynamic mass in the consistent first law is complicatedly intertwined with the parameters $e,A,\ell$, so do the other thermodynamic quantities, such as, the volume and the thermodynamic length.
+With the first law, the properties of the thermodynamic length and the possible phase behaviour of the charged accelerating black holes are also discussed in a standard thermodynamic analysis.
+We find that the increasing tension renders the charged accelerating black hole away from extremality, the phase transition to large black holes occurs, while increasing the charge, the intermediate regime with negative specific heat will gradually disappear.

 Moreover, we have examined the features of the heat engines with charged accelerating black holes as the working substances in the benchmarking scheme of holographic heat engines.
 Due to the fact that the corresponding thermodynamic variables in the first law are non-linear combinations of the black hole parameters $r_+$, $ m$, $e$, $\ell$ and $A$, the numerical estimation is used to demonstrate the behavior of the efficiency of the holographic heat engines.
 We found that the efficiency of the holographic heat engine can be influenced by the cosmic string tension, the size of circular cycle and the thermodynamic charge.
 When the cosmic string tension is fixed, the efficiency of the holographic heat engine is increased by the existence of charge.
 For a fixed size of the circular cycle, the existence of charge may significantly increase the efficiency of the holographic heat engine as the string tension grows.
 A cross-comparison of the holographic heat engines with slowly accelerating charged AdS black holes and the Einstein-Maxwell-AdS black holes in a fixed benchmarking cycle shows that the presence of acceleration also increases the efficiency, and moreover, it makes the efficiency more sensitive to a varying charge $Q$.